q-uijote/sequential-replay-and-network-instability-in-deep-reinforcement-learning/README.md

 A torch version of the class 'SFMA_DQNAgent' used in the experiments of https://github.com/sencheng/EM_Spatial_Learning.git (**Modeling the function of episodic memory in spatial learning (Zeng, X., Diekmann, N., Wiskott, L., Cheng, S., 2023)**) is implemented in deep_sfma_torch.py.

-Similarly, sequential_replay_1_torch.py is ment to reproduce the results of the respective 'sequential_replay_1.py' program in the directory mentioned above.
+sequential_replay_1_torch.py is the main file for running the experiments

+optimal_Q.py is a module that is used for calculating Q*

+plot_CI.py is used for plotting experimental results

 ## Prerequisites